m-tonon/m-tonon/README.md

 My name is Matheus, and I am a Web Developer who loves building ideas and projects & looking for establish my skills and knowledge in the tech world.
 - Currently graduating Analysis and Development of Systems
 - Personal website [link](https://m-tonon.github.io/portfolio/)
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://)
+- I’m currently open for a new job opportunity, this is [my resume](https://)

 <br>
 <div align="center">